 [av_textblock size=” font_color=” color=” custom_class=”]

 Despite becoming one of the most educated segments of the population in the past decade, black women continue to be woefully underrepresented in the tech industry.
-According to recent reports by NCWIT, black women only hold 3% of computing jobs .
+According to recent reports by NCWIT, African American women only hold 3% of computing jobs.
 The problem is not being ignored, though.
 Organizations such as Black Girls ROCK! and Black Girls Code are doing tremendous work in exposing black girls to coding to strengthen the pipeline.
-Industry professionals have gotten in on the act as well by using their energy and expertise to create opportunities for younger generations.
-Here we highlight 10 dynamic black women who are making an impact on their company and community!
+Industry professionals have gotten in on the act as well by using their energy and expertise to create opportunities for younger generations of black software engineers.
+Here we highlight 10 dynamic black women who are positively impacting their company and community, making history, and paving the way for black female programmers everywhere!

 Sheena Allen is a founder and CEO at Sheena Allen Apps and InstaFunds.
 She earned her B.A. in Film and B.S. in Psychology from the University of Southern Mississippi.
 Sheena Allen has grown her app company, Sheena Allen Apps, to have millions of downloads and is featured in She Started It, a documentary that focuses on 5 women working on their startups .
 She has successfully completed an internship program back in her home state of Mississippi for local college students and often speaks to minorities about the possibilities in the tech industry.